jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	---
 	> 0000d40    0c96    1aa3    0c10    0767    0197    007f    05ad    026d

-Like "Hrast ROM #1", this ROM was patched in several places to use custom opcodes; specifically:
+Like "Hrast ROM #1", this ROM was patched in several places to use custom opcodes that did not exist in the original hardware; specifically:

 - 0E0B: `POWOFF`
 - 0E0D: `?KEY`
 - 0EFF: `NOP`

-After restoring all three of those opcodes to their original value (presumably 0E07), that left the following differences:
+After replacing all three of those opcodes with their original value (presumably 0E07), that left the following differences:

 	118,119c118,119